SimonJohannesEngelhardt/HSRM-Typist-Template/README.md

-# HAW Hamburg Typst Template
+# Hochschule Rhein Main Typst Template

 This is an **`unofficial`** template for writing a report or thesis in the `HSRM` department of `Computer Science` design using [Typst](https://github.com/typst/typst).